-The Best Cordless Vacuums of 2019
+The Best Cordless Vacuums of 2021

 The Tineco A10 Hero comes from the same people that brought us the Ecovacs robot vacuum series.
 It has a lot to live up to—iLifes are known for being affordable workhorses.
 The A10 does its robot vacuum cousins proud.
 And if you're worried about delving into a new brand, the A10 is covered by a two-year warranty.

-We liked the fact this vacuum picked up 47 percent of we laid out for it; for the going rate, the performance is impressive.
+We liked the fact that this vacuum picked up 47 percent of the dirt we laid out for it; for the going rate, the performance is more than impressive.
 Plus, the A10 has the endurance to match our top pick, around 7 minutes on the max settings and 14 minutes on the regular.
 Unlike the Dyson, you can buy additional batteries and swap them in for even more cleaning time.

 The A10 comes with the standard assortment of attachments including a crevice tool, a mini-powered brush, and an upholstery brush.
 While none of these wowed us, we like the fact that the default brush head has bright LED lights to help us spot dirt and debris under furniture.